timsmith89/kelsius_tech_test/README.md

     Any users that you create manually on the register page can be assigned with either role.

-    To demonstrate the user of user roles, users assigned with the user role will not be able to delete posts or edit/delete comments.
+    To demonstrate the use of roles, users assigned with the 'user' role will not be able to delete posts or edit/delete comments.